 The conflict over control of the city smoldering further, among others, the trial at the papal court was conducted, in which the archbishops of Riga accused the Order of taking over the city.
 Finally, in 1366, the Livonian master renounced his rights over Riga, reserving only the right to own a castle.
 This situation changed in 1454, when the Teutonic Order came to an agreement with the archbishop of Riga, Sylwester, sharing power over the city with him.
 This treaty, called Salaspils, did not end the dispute.
 In 1484, the Riga townspeople made another attempt to regain political independence.
 They attacked and demolished the so-called the second order castle in Riga, which caused a war that lasted several years.
-As a result, after the battle of Ādaži in 1491, the Teutonic Order again defeated the rebellious city and forced the inhabitants to erect a new stronghold on the foundations of the destroyed castle.
+As a result, after the battle of Ādaži in 1491, the Teutonic Order again defeated the rebellious city and forced the inhabitants to rebuilt the destroyed castle.
 Riga, who was exhausted by the war, was reluctant to fulfill the terms of the peaace agreement, so that the new, third castle was built only around 1515.

 The average size of the new castle suggests that from the very beginning it was not meant to be the headquarters of the highest authorities of the Order, but only a traditional convent.
 The land master of Livonia, Wolter von Plettenber resided in Wenden and probably gave up thoughts of full control over Riga.
 A new conciliatory attitude of the Order or fear of the fortifications of the stronghold prevented the Riga order castle from battles against townsmen during the riots of the 20s of the 16th century on the wave of the Reformation.
 It was closed only with the secularization of the entire branch of the Teutonic Order.
 In 1562, the last land master of Livonia, Gotthard Kettler, paid homage to the representative of the Polish king at the castle in Riga, and the city and the castle passed under Polish-Lithuanian rule.